Blue J raises $167.4-million CAD Series D after AI tax research platform more than doubles revenue

 The company claims the raise follows significant growth in the first half of 2025, which included more than doubling its revenue and customer base, as well as increasing its headcount to more than 80 employees.

 Lead investor Oak HC/FT said Blue J now serves more than 2,500 organizations, including big accounting names like KPMG, RSM, Crowe, and Larson Gross.
 Oak claimed that the company has had two consecutive years of tripling its annual recurring revenue (ARR) growth, with more than 50 percent of its ARR tied to multi-year contracts.
+Alarie declined to disclose the company’s revenue numbers, but told BetaKit that Blue J has hired about 40 people this year.

 RELATED: AI is changing startup math

-Blue J said it would use its latest funding to accelerate its team expansion, product development, and market reach.
-The Series D round comes just seven months after Blue J closed an undisclosed Series C investment led by Ten Coves Capital in December 2024, which the company said it would use to facilitate global expansion and enhance its AI capabilities.
-Blue J disclosed an $8.3-million CAD investment from outside of Canada in SEDAR filings from December, as well as a $1.4 million raise in early January 2025.
+The Series D round comes just seven months after Blue J closed an undisclosed all-equity Series C investment led by Ten Coves Capital in December 2024, which the company said it would use to facilitate global expansion and enhance its AI capabilities.
+Alarie wouldn’t say how much Blue J raised from the Series C round, but the company said in SEDAR filings that it had received an $8.3-million CAD investment from outside of Canada in December as well as a $1.4 million raise in early January.

 Blue J became the preferred partner solution for CPA.com earlier this year, not too long after striking a similar partnership with CPA Canada.
 The two organizations represent more than 600,000 professional accountants across North America combined.

-Feature image courtesy Stellrweb via Unsplash.
+Feature image courtesy Blue J.

-0 replies on “Blue J raises $167.4-million CAD Series D after AI tax research platform more than doubles its revenue”
+0 replies on “Blue J raises $167.4-million CAD Series D after AI tax research platform more than doubles revenue”